-We have now sent the letter, including all 107 signatories, to those national executive members with publicly available email addresses, which was most of them.
-Thanks to all of you who signed the letter.
+The letter, including all 107 signatories, was sent to those national executive members with publicly available email addresses.

 Tony Dalton of the Carlton North branch.